ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : keepAliveTimeout

 Type:
-: Numeric or `Disabled`
+: Numeric (non-negative) or `Disabled`

 Default:
 : Implementation-defined

 A Transport Services API can request a protocol that supports sending keep alive packets {{keep-alive}}.
-If this property is an Integer, it specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+If this property is Numeric, it specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packets.